erichgess/erichgess.github.io/source/_posts/2014-04-16-type-providers-tutorial-part-4.markdown

 I am using a type alias here, because in the future we will probably build this up in to a more complex type than just an integer array.

-We must now configure our Type Provider to use our new underlying type rather than `obj`.
+We must now configure our Type Provider to use our new base type rather than `obj`.
 So we update the `ProvidedTypeDefinition` (in the function 'CreateType') and make the `baseType` be of type `TutorialType`:

 {% codeblock lang:fsharp %}
 let t = ProvidedTypeDefinition(thisAssembly,namespaceName,